2022 Bihar Caste-Based Survey: Legal battle

 On 20 January 2023, the Supreme Court of India refused to entertain various pleas challenging Bihar Government's notification to conduct caste-based census in Bihar.
 The pleas against caste-based survey were filed by many petitioners, including Youth For Equality group.
 Chief Minister of Bihar Nitish Kumar said that the exercise is not caste census, instead its a caste survey.
 On 4 May 2023, Patna High Court stayed the caste-based survey in its interim order, and directed the state government to keep the survey data, collected so far preserved till the next date of hearing (July 3, 2023).
 Government of Bihar informed Patna High Court that 80% of the "survey" was completed.
 Patna High court asked questions on 11 points from Bihar government in its interim order.
 Government of Bihar countered that a central law, Collection of Statistics Act, 2008 empowers state government to carry out all kinds of censuses and surveys, including for caste.
 On 7 July 2023, Patna High court reserved its verdict after hearing a total of 8 PIL pleas challenging various aspects of the survey.
 On 1 August 2023, Patna High Court gave judgement that holding caste survey in Bihar is valid and legal.
 A division bench comprising Chief Justice K. Vinod Chandran and Justice Partha Sarathy passed the order in its 101-page verdict, while dismissing all petitions challenging survey.
 The second phase of Bihar's caste-based survey resumed on 2 August 2023.
-On 21 August 2023, Patna High Court disposed of a writ petition seeking deletion of transgenders from caste list, and stated that transgender individuals can make representations to Government of Bihar to not be considered as a caste.
+On 21 August 2023, Patna High Court disposed of a writ petition, submitted by Reshma Prasad, seeking deletion of transgender people from caste list, and stated that transgender individuals can make representations to Government of Bihar to not be considered as a caste.
 Government of Bihar had filed a counter affidavit to this plea, informing the court that this anomaly was rectified on 25 April 2023 by instructing the enumerators to have three options for gender.